movapages/zho-text-normalizer/README.md

 - `data/processed/kangxi_mappings.json`: Kangxi radical mappings
 - `data/processed/compatibility_mappings.json`: Compatibility form mappings

-These files are generated from the Unihan database by running:
+These files are generated from the Unihan database automatically during the build process.
+If you need to regenerate them manually:

 ```bash
 cargo run --bin process-unihan
 ```

 Note: The data files are ignored by git.
 When using this library as a dependency, the data files will be generated automatically during the build process.

-## License

-MIT License - see [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run tests (`cargo test --workspace`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-Please feel free to submit a Pull Request.
+7. Open a Pull Request

+Please make sure to update tests as appropriate and follow the existing coding style.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- [OpenCC](https://github.com/BYVoid/OpenCC) for providing the core script conversion functionality
+- [Unicode Consortium](https://www.unicode.org/) for the Unihan Database